UHDanke/gd_docs/triggers/spawn.md

 #### Sequence

-Without Unique Remap, any activation of the same Sequence trigger advances the same (single) counter, regardless of remaps.
+Without **Unique Remap**, any activation of the same Sequence trigger advances the same (single) counter, regardless of remaps.
 With the option selected, every remap origin has its own Sequence counter, allowing for multiple concurrent instances of Sequence from the same trigger.
 Despite the name, if you call the same Sequence trigger with two spawn triggers with identical remaps, they will not share the same counter.